stanislav-chekmenev/debugging-dl-models/README.md

 git clone https://github.com/stanislav-chekmenev/debugging-dl-models
 ```

-- Please, create a new virtual environment with Python=3.10.
+- Please, create a new virtual environment with Python=3.10 inside code_debugging directory.
 Feel free to use any of your choice.
 I prefer venv.

 Conda:
 ```bash